Why Avoid Long Gaps or Breaks in Medical Appointments Following a Car Accident?

 The only thing more frustrating than being injured due to another's negligence is allowing their insurance company to avoid paying you the compensation you deserve.
 There are many things in life that we can put off because of life's other obligations and commitments, but your health is not one of them!
 Go to the doctor and don't stop until doctor ends your treatment.

-If you or someone you love has been injured in a car accident in Nebraska or Western Iowa, you should take action quickly and contact Carlson & Burnett to set up a free consultation with Attorney Rich Hitz.
+If you or someone you love has been injured in a car accident in Nebraska or Western Iowa, you should take action quickly, call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.